-(1) Subject to provisions of this Act, the Director may grant an exploration licence.

-(2) There shall be attached to an exploration licence a programme of exploration operations approved by the Director.

-(3) The Director may, in granting a licence under subsection (1), include a condition that the Director may withdraw or cause to be relinquished portions of the licence area covering land that has been ear marked by Government for public infrastructure projects, at no cost to Government.

-(4) The Director shall, where he or she refuses to grant an exploration licence, give the applicant a statement in writing of the reasons for the refusal.

-(5) Except in special circumstances prescribed by regulations, a person shall not directly or indirectly through beneficial ownership, hold more than five exploration licences at any given time under this Act.

-(6) For the purposes of this section, "beneficial ownership" means the control, possession, custody or enjoyment by any person, directly or indirectly, of a reasonably significant economic interest in a given legal entity or receives significant economic benefit from such a legal entity, even where formal ownership or title may be in the name of another person or entity.

-(7) In addition to any other qualifying criteria, a person is automatically considered to be a beneficial owner where such person owns five percent or more of the legal entity in question.
+- (1) Subject to provisions of this Act, the Minister may grant an exploration licence. - (2) There shall be attached to an exploration licence a programme of exploration operations approved by the Minister. - (3) The Minister may, in granting a licence under subsection (1), include a condition that the Minister may withdraw or cause to be relinquished portions of the licence area covering land that has been ear marked by Government for public infrastructure projects, at no cost to Government. - (4) The Minister shall, where he or she refuses to grant an exploration licence, give the applicant a statement in writing of the reasons for the refusal. - (5) Except in special circumstances prescribed by regulations, a person shall not directly or indirectly through beneficial ownership, hold more than five exploration licences at any given time under this Act. - (6) For the purposes of this section, "beneficial ownership" means the control, possession, custody or enjoyment by any person, directly or indirectly, of a reasonably significant economic interest in a given legal entity or receives significant economic benefit from such a legal entity, even where formal ownership or title may be in the name of another person or entity. - (7) In addition to any other qualifying criteria, a person is automatically considered to be a beneficial owner where such person owns five percent or more of the legal entity in question.

-46. Content of exploration licence
+44. Content of exploration licence

-- (1) An exploration licence shall state-

-- (a) the date of grant of the licence;

-- (b) the exploration area to which the licence relates;

-- (c) the mineral to which the licence relates; and - (d) the conditions on which the licence is granted.

-(2) There may be included in an exploration licence, a provision with respect to the exercise by the Government, or the Uganda National Mining Company of an option to acquire on stipulated terms, or on terms to be agreed, an interest in any venture for the exploration which may be carried on in the exploration area.

-(3) The option to acquire a stake in an exploration venture by the Government or the Uganda National Mining Company under subsection (2) shall be exercised at the time of grant of exploration licence and in case of a large scale mining licence, the option to acquire stake shall be exercised at the time of grant of large scale mining licence.
+- (1) An exploration licence shall state- - (a) the date of grant of the licence; - (b) the exploration area to which the licence relates; - (c) the mineral to which the licence relates; and - (d) the conditions on which the licence is granted. - (2) There may be included in an exploration licence, a provision with respect to the exercise by the Government, or the Uganda National Mining Company of an option to acquire on stipulated terms, or on terms to be agreed, an interest in any venture for the exploration which may be carried on in the exploration area. - (3) The option to acquire a stake in an exploration venture by the Government or the Uganda National Mining Company under subsection (2) shall be exercised at the time of grant of exploration licence and in case of a medium scale or large scale mining licence, the option to acquire stake shall be exercised at the time of grant of the medium scale or large scale mining licence.

-47. Exploration area
+45. Exploration area

-(1) The area of land in respect of which an exploration licence may be granted shall not be more than 250 square kilometres; except that a person may hold more than one exploration licence, in which case there shall be no amalgamation of the exploration licence areas for purposes of discharging obligations under this Act.

-(2) Subject to subsection (4), the exploration area shall be reduced in size to eliminate from the area-
+- (1) The area of land in respect of which an exploration licence may be granted shall not be more than 250 square kilometres; except that a person may hold more than one exploration licence, in which case there shall be no amalgamation of the exploration licence areas for purposes of discharging obligations under this Act. - (2) Subject to subsection (4), the exploration area shall be reduced in size to eliminate from the area- - (a) at the end of the initial term of the exploration licence, not less than half of the initial area except where the mineral rights holder has undertaken a comprehensive exploration